YubinYe/Coursera-Deep-Learning-deeplearning.ai/05-Sequence Models/1-3课-课后选择题/Sequence models & Attention mechanism.md

 > In trigger word detection, if the target label for x<sup><t></sup> is 1: whether or not a trigger word has been said.

+11. The attention model performs the same as the encoder-decoder model, no matter the sentence length?
+> False
+> The performance of the encoder-decoder model declines as the amount of words increases.
+The attention model has the greatest advantage when the input sequence length Tx is large.

+12. In trigger word detection, x<sup><t></sup> represents the trigger word x being stated for the t-th time.
+> True

 Transformer

 1. A Transformer Network, unlike its predecessor RNNs, GRUs, and LSTMs, can process entire sentences all at the same time.
 > True